 Avoid the storage or handling of gear near the fuel lines, fittings and tank.

-Carefully read the Fuel Section of the engine operation manual included in your yacht's owner's packet.
-Give special attention to the subject of Fuel Recommendations.
-Filters/separators should be inspected periodically for debris and replaced as needed according to the instructions detailed in your engine manual, generator manual and in the filter literature supplied in your yacht's owner's packet.
+The filters/separators should be inspected periodically for debris and replaced as needed according to the instructions detailed in your engine manual, generator manual and in the filter literature supplied in your owner's packet.